Laragear/WebAuthn/README.md

 * **Why `ext-sodium` is required as optional?**

 Some authenticators can create EdDSA 25519 public keys, which are part of [W3C WebAuthn 3.0 draft](https://www.w3.org/TR/webauthn-3/#dom-publickeycredentialcreationoptions-pubkeycredparams).
-These keys are shorter and don't require too much computational power to verify, which opens the usage for low-power or "passive" authenticators (like smart-cards).
+These keys are shorter and don't require too much computational power to verify, which opens the usage for low-power or "passive" authenticators (like NFC smart-cards).

-If sodium or the [`paragonie/sodium-compat`](https://github.com/paragonie/sodium_compat) package are not installed, the server won't report EdDSA 25519 compatibility to the authenticator, and any EdDSA 25519 public key previously stored will fail validation.
+If `sodium` or the [`paragonie/sodium-compat`](https://github.com/paragonie/sodium_compat) package is not installed, the server won't report EdDSA 25519 compatibility to the authenticator, and any EdDSA 25519 public key previously stored will fail validation.

-Consider also that there are no signs of EdDSA 25519 incorporation into PHP `ext-openssl` extension.
+Consider also that there are no signs of EdDSA 25519 incorporation into PHP `ext-openssl` extension, as this algorithm is exclusive to htye `sodium` extension.

 ## Laravel Octane Compatibility